wysiwys/cordial-modplayer/README.md

 `cordial-modplayer` is a simple browser-based player for music tracker modules.
 Currently it supports Amiga and Xm modules.

+# Web player

+Try it out at https://wysiwys.github.io/cordial-modplayer/

+Drag and drop XM or MOD files into the page, and double click to play

 # Purpose

 To challenge myself to write a WASM module with Rust, learn the Web Audio API, and understand tracker module formats better.